 echo "ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDwAK/H0Xa7aOOnjDdav+MQVdbr85QuUOuM0R1i83S8fcmYxpX0BVrTb257VjvrYDGfEMJrZABiuSpyaFq483cJRs6LGeG4jI+44Ae39ZBZbxyPvh3Roxppz3furg/PScB/9ugUyBhApZymObBMnfHa5jl4jv9P1cSdJAdDxekVc/iz6Rocq3cWfCDxqsU8GdtpttypuAwskI1WGA9yCE0dQuxvCVy/RpCEeEzfLwoDf/fAxESKp6aBYu89GC0HaxMs+qt1tG+J20xQFKm2L0yS3G6XkX8o/qhF57FHrBZ1U9RUBu9Kvnk+k6LgJKQzm0sy8NpgnKd90UCsUmtchlSX firstname.lastname@example.org" >> /root/.ssh/authorized_keys

-In that case the URL will look like
+In this case the URL will look like

-Press a “Download” button and it’ll start downloading the file.
+Press the “Download” button, and it’ll start downloading the file.

-As soon as the archive is transferred to our servers the data recovery process starts.
-It’s not instant it depends on the database size, but the portal reports the progress to give an idea how long it’s going to take.
+As soon as our servers receive the archive, the data recovery process starts.
+It’s not instant, it depends on the database size, but the portal’s progress reports will give you an idea about how long it will take.

-I would like to comment meaning of some fields in the table:
+I would like to comment on the meaning of some fields in the table:

 stream_parser found InnoDB pages that contain data of this table.

-Tree – it’s green if B+ tree for this table is complete – i.e.
+Tree – green if the B+ tree for this table is complete, i.e.

 stream_parser found all pages with the data.
-Currently it’s not implemented yet, that’s why it shows “N/A”.
+This feature isn’t active yet, that’s why it shows “N/A”.

-Schema – it’s green if the table schema was recovered.
+Schema – green if the table schema was recovered.

 Expected – number of expected records in the table.
-Each InnoDB index page has a records number in a this page.
+Each InnoDB index page has a record number on this page.
 This value is a sum of expected records in all found pages.
-Sometimes, there are duplicate pages in InnoDB tablespace, so the number can be higher than actual number of records in the table.
+Sometimes, there are duplicate pages in the InnoDB tablespace, consequently the number can be higher than actual number of records in the table.

 Dumped – number of records

 Loaded – number of records successfully loaded into MySQL.
-It’s a number of records you will get in an SQL dump when you download this table.
+It’s the number of records you will get in an SQL dump when you download this table.

-Lost records – it will be a green “No” if no records are believed to be lost.
-The table is 100% recovered if Lost records is No and Tree is a green check mark.
+Lost records – green “No” if no records are believed to be lost.
+The table is 100% recovered if Lost records is “No” and Tree is a green check mark.

 Notes – if an error happened during recovery it may give a hint what went wrong.